dotnet-school/dotnet-streaming-aks/README.md

 # Step 4 - Create a streaming endpoint

-Now we will create a protobuf file for an streaming interface and take a look at the protobug syntax.
+Now we will create a protobuf file for an streaming interface and take a look at the protobuf syntax.

 We will create a server that can take a financial instrument and stream its price in real time.